PatriciaXiao/Conclusion/README.md

 # Conclusion
-about Art and Psychology
+the Art / Psychology points of visual perception that could be related with Visualization
-The Conclusion made by Zhiping Xiao about Psychology & Art (especially drawing) that might be related with Visualization.
+Patricia Xiao
 Nov.
 11th, 2015